across-protocol/indexer/packages/indexer/README.md

 INDEXING_DELAY_SECONDS=
 ```

-## Indexer Sandbox
+## Websocket Indexer

-The Indexer Sandbox provides a lightweight, isolated environment for developing and testing the push-based indexing system.
-It runs on `MainSandbox` in `src/main.ts` and is designed for rapid iteration.
+The Websocket Indexer provides a high-performance, push-based indexing system.
+It runs as an integrated service within the main indexer application.

 ### Architecture Overview

-The sandbox implements a push-based architecture to address the latency and inefficiency of traditional polling.
+The Websocket Indexer implements a push-based architecture to address the latency and inefficiency of traditional polling.
 Instead of repeatedly querying for new blocks, it uses a WebSocket connection to receive events as soon as they are emitted by the blockchain.

 The main components are:
 - **WebSocket Listener**: Establishes a single WebSocket connection per chain, subscribing to all relevant events.
 It's a generic service that publishes raw event data.
 - **Event Processor**: Consumes events, transforms them into a structured format, and stores them in the database.
-In the sandbox, this is called directly by the listener.
+In this implementation, this is called directly by the listener.
 - **Reconciliation Service**: Periodically validates indexed data against the blockchain to ensure data integrity, handling block reorgs and filling gaps.

 This decoupled approach improves scalability, reduces resource consumption, and enhances data integrity.

 #### Data Flow Diagram

 The following diagram illustrates the data flow.
-Note that while the full architecture can use a message queue (MQ) for maximum resilience, the sandbox implementation features a more direct communication path where the **Listener calls the Processor directly**, and the processor runs independently in the background.
+Note that while the full architecture can use a message queue (MQ) for maximum resilience, the current implementation features a more direct communication path where the **Listener calls the Processor directly**, and the processor runs independently in the background.

 ```mermaid
 sequenceDiagram